ethereum/eth-wiki/roadmap/istanbul.md

 #### **Elliptic curve cluster**
 New curves allow a variety or privacy and scaling solutions.
 1829 Allows a class of eliptic curves to be supported through linear combinations.
 1962 Precompile that extends and formalises 1829 allowing for new curves to be added later without waiting for forks.
-Desireable to have 1109 also for cost reduction, which is predominantly STATICCAL-based.
+Desireable to have 1109 also for cost reduction, which is predominantly STATICCALL-based.
 Three main differences from 1829:
 - Operation on arbitrary-length modulus (up to some upper-limit) for a base field and scalar field of the curve
 - Pairing operations are introduced
 - Different ABI due to variable parameter length